bmuia/bot-battler/README.md

 ### 1. Clone the Repository

-First, fork the repo then you to your local machine:
+First, fork the repo then clone to your local machine:

 ```bash
 git clone https://github.com/yourusername/bot-battlr.git